SPARC-FAIR-Codeathon/2024-team-2/README.md

 ```
 Mathilde Verlyck, Jiali Xu, Max Dang Vu, Thiranja Prasad Babarenda Gamage, Chinchien Lin (2024). sparc-assemble: v1.0.0 - A Python tool to find and automatically assemble tools and workflows to process SPARC datasets in accordance with FAIR principles.
 Zenodo. https://doi.org/XXXX/zenodo.XXXX.
 ```

-## FAIR practices
-We have assessed the FAIRness of our sparc-assemble tool against the FAIR Principles established for research software.
-The details are available in the following [document](INSERT GOOGLE DOC).

 ## License
 sparc-assemble is fully open source and distributed under the very permissive Apache License 2.0.
 See [LICENSE](https://github.com/SPARC-FAIR-Codeathon/2024-team-2/blob/main/LICENSE) for more information.